bre4d777/components-v2/readMe.md

 ---

 **Ready to get started?** Jump into the [Getting Started Guide](1-basics.md) and start building cleaner, more interactive bot messages.

-Consider Giving a start if this helped you
+Consider Giving a star ⭐ if this helped you
 ---